diwakar4666/EU-Regulatory-Chatbot/README.md

 ## 💬 Final Note

-This project demonstrates a **controlled AI chatbot with guardrails and feedback learning**.
+This project demonstrates a **controlled AI chatbot with guardrails**.

 It is a strong foundation for building a **RegTech AI system**.